davidelng/1-order-summary-component/README.md

 ### What I learned

-A more modern approach to cards!
+A more modern approach to css cards

 ### Useful resources